JoostVoskuil/joostvoskuil.github.io/_posts/2024-08-05-managed-devops-pools.md

 > Managed DevOps Pools are at this moment in preview

 I already saw allot of blogs on the internet about this subject, but what I am missing is how to deploy the Managed DevOps Pools with Bicep.
 Microsoft seems not yet documented the API.
 Based on the documentation and the ARM templates on the learn page I did some engineering.
+This blogpost explains how you can use Bicep to deploy your Managed DevOps Pool.

 ## Notes